 Risk is an inherent part of the Company's business activities.
-The Company's overall objective is to manage its businesses, and the associated risks, in a manner that balances serving the interests of its clients and customers and protects the safety and soundness of the Company.
+The Company's overall objective is to manage its businesses, and the associated risks, in a manner that balances serving the interests of its clients, customers and investors and protects the safety and soundness of the Company.

-JPMorgan Chase, and the Company believe that effective risk management requires:
+JPMorgan Chase, and the Company believe that effective risk management requires, among other things:

-- Acceptance of responsibility, including identification and escalation of risk issues, by all individuals within the Firm; - Ownership of risk identification, assessment, data and management within each of the lines of business and Corporate; - Firmwide structures for risk governance.
+- · Acceptance of responsibility, including identification and escalation of risks by all individuals within the Company. - Ownership of risk identification, assessment, data and management within each of the lines of business and Corporate; and - Firmwide structures for risk governance.

-JPMorgan Chase's risk governance structure is based on the principle that each line of business is responsible for managing the risk inherent in its business, albeit with appropriate corporate oversight.
+JPMorgan Chase's risk governance structure is based on the principle that each LOB is responsible for managing the risk inherent in its business, albeit with appropriate corporate oversight.
 Each LOB risk committee is responsible for decisions regarding the business risk strategy, policies (as appropriate) and controls.
-Therefore, each LOB within the Company forms part of the firmwide risk governance structure.
+Therefore, each LOB within the Company forms part of the Firmwide risk governance structure.
 The Company exercises oversight through the Board of Directors which are aligned to the Firm risk management framework and regulatory requirements.